Courtny/mountietrackxc/_posts/2019-04-14-48th-annual-charger-relays.md

 The women's 4x100 team was similarly a contender for the primary spot.
 Another failed handoff between #3 and #4 runners dashed hopes of what would have been an electric finish with Northview and Benton Central.

-We reset and reload for next week, with an emphasis on meet preparation!
+We will reset and reload for next week, with an emphasis on meet preparation!